New Jersey Car Insurance Minimums 2026: What the 35/70/25 Requirement Means for You

 What Changed: Old 15/30/5 vs. New 35/70/25

 New Jersey's auto insurance minimum requirements have undergone the most significant overhaul in decades.
 The changes were enacted under P.L.
 2022, c.87 and rolled out in two phases.
-If you were around before 2023, you remember the old 15/30/5 standard — one of the lowest liability minimums in the entire country.
+If you were a driver before 2023, you remember the old 15/30/5 standard — one of the lowest liability minimums in the entire country.
 As of January 1, 2026, all standard auto policies must now meet the 35/70/25 threshold.
+The law is fully in effect, and insurers are required to automatically apply the new limits at renewal.

 Here's a full breakdown of how the numbers evolved: